Last updated 9 June 2020

 It wasn’t long before Innes suggested we pack our gear up and start readying ourselves for the descent.
-The weather gods were not being kind and a light rain shower began.
+The weather gods were not being kind.
+A light rain shower began.
 We hastily zipped our rain jackets, in preparation for a wet journey down the mountain.

-Someone in our group squealed pointing to the sky.
 The moon finally made an appearance!
-A bit late, but never the less, there it was showing its bright round face in the cloudy sky.
+A bit late, but never the less, there it was showing its glowing round face in the cloudy sky.

 I’m not going into detail about the descent except to say I found it tough particularly on my knee, (descending always places extra pressure on my knee joint.)
-Our group rallied, and conversation distracted us from the effort (mine mostly involved sliding down the slippery rocks on my bottom.)
-We were connected by the comradery of doing the same thing (not everyone chose to slide on their butt!)
+Our group rallied, and the comradery of conversation distracted us from the effort (mine mostly involved sliding down the slippery rocks on my bottom.)
+We were connected by the love of outdoors and adventure.

-“I find this relatively, bizarrely easy,” he’d sing out in a cheery voice.
+“I find this relatively, bizarrely easy,” Innes would sing out in a cheery voice.

-I was thankful for an opportunity, which despite it not having worked out as we’d hoped with the intervention of the weather, was still an incredible experience.
+I was grateful for an opportunity, which despite it not having worked out as we’d hoped with the intervention of the weather, was still an incredible experience.

 I’ve climbed Mt Maroon, I’m very proud to say.